Leasehold estate: Terminology

+A distinction may be made between a residential tenancy, offering a person a place to live, and a business tenancy, where premises are occupied for business purposes.
+There may be different statutory provisions for residential and business tenancies, for example in the UK's Landlord and Tenant Act 1954, Part I (now largely superseded) dealt with residential tenancies and Part II dealt with business tenancies.

 Fixed-term tenancy or tenancy for years

 A "fixed-term tenancy" or tenancy for years lasts for some fixed period of time.
 Despite the name, such a tenancy can last for any period of time – even a tenancy for one week would be called a tenancy for years.
-At common law the duration did not need to be certain, but could be conditioned upon the happening of some event (e.g. "until the crops are ready for harvest", "until the war is over").
-In many jurisdictions that possibility has been partially or totally abolished.
+In common law, the duration did not need to be certain, but could be conditioned upon the happening of some event (e.g. "until the crops are ready for harvest", "until the war is over").
+This is now disfavored, and some jurisdictions have made fixed durations a requirement.

 Termination or expiration

-The tenancy will come to an end automatically when the fixed term runs out, or, in the case of a tenancy that ends on the happening of an event, when the event occurs.
-It is also possible for a tenant, either expressly or impliedly, to give up the tenancy to the landlord.
+The tenancy will end automatically when the fixed term runs out or in the case of a tenancy that ends on the happening of an event when the event occurs.
+It is also possible for a tenant to give up the tenancy to the landlord, either expressly or implicitly.
 This process is known as a surrender of the lease.
-A tenancy may also come to an end when and if the tenant accepts a buyout agreement from their landlord.
-The landlord is able to offer to buy the property back from their tenant for a negotiated price as long as the deal is agreed upon by both parties.
+A tenancy may end when and if the tenant accepts a buyout agreement from their landlord.
+The landlord can offer to repurchase the property from their tenant as long as both parties agree upon the price (as with any other consideration, this need neither be market-rate, nor indeed monetary at all).

 Depending on the laws in force in a particular jurisdiction, different circumstances may legally arise where a tenant remains in possession of property after the expiration of a lease.

 Periodic tenancy

 A periodic tenancy, also known as a tenancy from year to year, month to month, or week to week, is an estate that exists for some period of time determined by the term of the payment of rent.
-An oral lease for a tenancy of years that violates the statute of frauds (by committing to a lease of more than—depending on the jurisdiction—one year without being in writing) may actually create a periodic tenancy, the construed term being dependent on the laws of the jurisdiction where the leased premises are located.
+An oral lease for a tenancy of years that violates the statute of frauds (by committing to a lease of more than—depending on the jurisdiction—one year without being in writing) may create a periodic tenancy, the construed term being dependent on the laws of the jurisdiction where the leased premises are located.
 In many jurisdictions the "default" tenancy, where the parties have not explicitly specified a different arrangement, and where none is presumed under local or business custom, is the month-to-month tenancy.